The Best Things To Do In Sandusky, Ohio In The Winter

 Visit Sandusky Museums – check out Sandusky’s Merry-Go-Round Museum and learn about this childhood staple and be sure to take a ride on the museum’s beautiful carousel (the Merry-Go-Round Museum is closed in January).
-The Maritime Museum is equally interesting, and a great chance to learn about the maritime history of the Great Lakes (the Maritime Museum is closed in January and February).
+The Maritime Museum is equally interesting, and a great chance to learn about the maritime history of the Great Lakes.

 Find the Boy with the Boot – Sandusky’s unofficial mascot can be found in Washington Park, or you can find the original statue which now lives under protection at City Hall.

 Indoor Rock Climbing – rock climbing indoors is a great way to stay in shape through the winter.
 At Paddle and Climb, you can purchase one climb, a day pass, or a season pass and climb to your heart’s content.
 Advance reservations are required.

 Escape Room – visit the Escape Rooms by FrankKnicky for some of the best things to do in Sandusky indoors and outdoors!
 They have both options here, and all games are private.
 This is a fun, affordable thing to do indoors in Sandusky.

 Visit the Sandusky State Theatre – while this historic landmark is currently closed for renovations (a strong windstorm caused severe damage to the historic theatre in June 2020).
 Be sure to watch a symphony or a live theater performance once the renovations are complete as the theater is spectacular and is the perfect way to spend time indoors in Sandusky.